f2015232/pinmux/README.md

 3. Provide support for dedicated pins.
 4. Provide scheme to prevent short-circuit when inputs are mapped to multiple IOs.

+## REQUIREMENTS:
+	1. Python3 and above to generate BSV code.
+	2. BSV compiler to generate verilog code from BSV code.

 ## Quick Start

 Set parameters such as number of UARTs, SPIs, IO Cells, etc. in the file src/params.py .